nhsuk/gp-finder/README.md

 ## Application development

+The application has some scripts to make things easier for development.
+For more information about scrips, please read the info [here](https://github.com/nhsuk/gp-finder/blob/master/scripts/README.md)

+Please run the `./scripts/bootstrap` script first and follow the instructions.

-Start by cloning the repo and all submodules i.e. `git clone https://github.com/nhsuk/gp-finder.git && cd gp-finder/ && git submodule update --init --recursive`
+For application specific development, start by cloning the repo and all submodules i.e. `git clone https://github.com/nhsuk/gp-finder.git && cd gp-finder/ && git submodule update --init --recursive`

-You can run the application with Docker via `docker-compose up --build --force-recreate`.
-This will build an image based on the code in the current working directory and start it running.
-It will most likely be available locally on http://localhost:3000 as long as the port exposed in `docker-compose.yml` is `3000`.
+You can run the application using `./scripts/start`.
+The application will be available locally on `http://localhost:3000`.

-When finished with the application `docker-compose down -v` should be run to shutdown all services including volumes.
-This is the correct way to close down resource used by the `up` command.

-It is good practice to run the tests in a Docker container.
-To do this run `docker-compose -p gp-finder-test -f docker-compose-tests.yml up --build --force-recreate tests`.
-A new container will be started where the tests will run and rerun when changes are made to the source code.
-When finished with the tests run `docker-compose -p gp-finder-test -f docker-compose-tests.yml down -v` to tidy up.

-For brevity, the scripts `scripts/start.sh`, that starts the application containers cleanly by running a docker-compose down, immediately followed by a docker-compose up, and `scripts/test.sh`, which performs the equivalent actions for running the test containers, were provided.

-You can run the application using `./scripts/start.sh` and the tests using `./scripts/test.sh`.
+You can run the tests using `./scripts/test`.